poppy-project/poppy-docs/en/getting-started/visualize.md

 We think simulation can be a powerful tool.
 It allows the development and test of programs without the need of having a real robot.
 This is especially useful:

-* To discover and try the robot possibilities without having to spend money.
+* To discover and try the robot possibilities without having to spend real money.
 * In a context where multiple users share a robot.
 For instance in a classroom where each group can work using the simulator and validate their program on a real robot.
 * To design and run complex and time consuming experiments.